Site icon Sancerres at Sunset

 Washington, D.C.

-A Revolutionary War cannon sits atop the marble floor of the Gilded Age mansion.
+You don’t often see a Revolutionary War cannon sitting atop the marble floor of a Gilded Age mansion.

-Anderson House in Washington, D.C., is not your typical museum.
-It resembles an intriguing meld of Newport cottage and 18th-century attic.
+But Anderson House in Washington, D.C., is not your typical museum.
+It’s more like an intriguing meld of Newport cottage and 18th-century attic.

 History of Anderson House

-Today’s members comprise male descendants of Revolutionary War officers.
-Larz Anderson had become a member while serving as an Army officer in the Spanish-American War.
+Today’s members include male descendants of Revolutionary War officers.
+Larz Anderson had become a member while he served as an Army officer in the Spanish-American War.

 In 2012, the Society created the American Revolution Institute to renew appreciation for the history and ideals of those who fought for independence.